The Eucharist, Part 9: Tertullian

 But Tertullian was no Roman Catholic.
 He identified just two sacred Christian rituals (what he called “sacraments” or pledges to God): baptism and the Lord’s Supper.
 Whether he was correct to view these rituals as vows or pledges to God, his view of the sacraments was decidedly different than that of the Roman Catholic conception.

-Though the Eucharist is a Roman Catholic sacrament, it is beyond the scope of this series—which is focused on the liturgy itself—to explain why calling the Eucharist a sacrament is fundamentally flawed.
-Hopefully this brief explanation and the linked article are enough information.
+Though the Eucharist is a Roman Catholic sacrament, this series is primarily focused on the liturgy itself, so we must defer a more detailed explanation on why calling the Eucharist a sacrament is fundamentally flawed.
+Hopefully this brief explanation and the linked article are enough information until we can address it in more detail later in the series.

 Now, let’s proceed to the first quotation.
 As we often do, we bring in some more context: